Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Evaluation

 \subsection{Memory Overhead}

-As shown in Figure~\ref{fig_memory_all}, \systemname~maintains a memory footprint close to NPU vanilla with an additional overhead less than 500\,MB across all evaluations.
-For example, \systemname~requires 3.14\,GB for Qwen2.5 1.5B, nearly identical to NPU vanilla (3.05--3.12\,GB), while CPU vanilla requires over 6 GB.
+As shown in Figure~\ref{fig:memory_all}, \systemname~maintains a memory footprint close to mllm(NPU) with an additional overhead less than 500\,MB across all evaluations.
+For example, \systemname~requires 3.14\,GB for Qwen2.5 1.5B, nearly identical to mllm(NPU) (3.05--3.12\,GB), while mllm(CPU) requires over 6 GB.
 This gap comes from maintaining separate weights for CPU and NPU in heterogeneous baselines.

 The memory overhead of \systemname~primarily arises from distribution calibration and context-relevant database structures, which is manageable for mobile devices with limited memory.
-In contrast, EAGLE's memory usage increases noticeably (0.84--1.22\,GB) due to maintaining the drafter model, highlighting that \systemname~delivers superior efficiency without sacrificing memory scalability.
+In contrast, SpecInfer's memory usage increases noticeably (0.84--1.22\,GB) due to maintaining the drafter model, highlighting that \systemname~delivers superior efficiency without sacrificing memory scalability.